anhnguyendepocen/stat209-f18/_notes/class01-introduction-stats.md

 We will start with the first lab during the next class meeting.

+## Exams

+There will be three take-home midterm exams given throughout the semester.
+These are open notes and resources, though you must complete them on your own.
+The exam will be made available in class and you will have 24-hours to complete it.
+The course has no final exam.

 ## Data Projects

 The ultimate aim of the course is to teach you how to *apply* statistics